ETHorHIL/phase2ceremony_1/VERIFY.md

 sudo sh -c 'echo 10000000 > /proc/sys/vm/max_map_count'
 ````

-It's important to note that we need 2200G of memory adding RAM and swap.
+It's important to note that we need 2200G of memory adding RAM and swap together.
 That's why we use the full local disk plus a 400G file.

 ## Compile a patched version of node